EmchBerger/cube-common-bundle/src/Resources/doc/ColumnSelector.rst

 Mark columns when colspan is used
 ---------------------------------

 Set the same class on all cells of a column.
-The class name must start with "col".
+The class name must start with "col" or end with "Col".

 This is only necessary when there are cells with attribute colspan="n".